-The Custom block page, Bypass Users, and Bypass Codes features on this page are not yet supported by the Chromebook client.
+Note: The Custom block page, Bypass Users, and Bypass Codes features are not supported by the Chromebook client.
 Currently the user is allowed to visit a site that should be blocked, and the result is in some cases erroneously visible in Reports as blocked.

-- Click Next.
-Give your policy a name (the name is arbitrary), then click Save.
+- Give your policy a good meaningful name and click Save.

 Note: We recommend that you place the Chromebook specific policy at the top of the list of policies.

 Updated 2 days ago